 This year, Ohio lawmakers passed the Fairness in Lending Act, a landmark payday loan reform measure that makes small loans safer for consumers while maintaining widespread access to credit.
-Next month, The Pew Charitable Trusts will present a briefing with Ohio legislators from both sides of the aisle, business leaders, advocates, and researchers to discuss the policy and share lessons learned.
+In November, The Pew Charitable Trusts presented a briefing with Ohio legislators from both sides of the aisle, business leaders, advocates, and researchers where attendees discussed the policy and shared lessons learned.
 As other states grapple with how to appropriately govern the marketplace for small loans, Ohio’s approach holds promise for the 12 million Americans across the country who use payday loans each year.
-The half-day event will also include a lunch and happy hour.
+The half-day event also included a lunch and happy hour.
 Among the key topics:

 When: Monday, Nov.
 12, 2018, noon-5 p.m.
 EST.

 Where: The Pew Charitable Trusts, 901 E St. NW, Washington, DC 20004.

 What: A briefing with Ohio lawmakers and other payday reform stakeholders.
 With limited seating at the event, panels and remarks were webcast and recorded for viewers across the country.

 This public event was hosted by The Pew Charitable Trusts, a registered lobbyist in Ohio.
 Pew makes every effort to comply with federal, state, and local government ethics rules, including when hosting events.
 Please make sure that your participation is consistent with applicable ethics rules.

 |1:30 p.m.||Panel and Q&A featuring legislators from both parties, including bill sponsors|

 |3 p.m.||Panel and Q&A featuring coalition stakeholders who will offer insights from the campaign—the payday loan problem, strategies, and messaging for successful payday reform|

 |4 p.m.||Remarks, Q&A, and wrapup featuring researcher discussion on impact and lessons for other states|